I've been very lucky in this life.

-I share here some of the pieces I've written that have meant the most to me.
-I'll add to this as I've got some other neat pieces scheduled to come out in the next year.
+I share here some of the other pieces I've written that have meant the most to me.
+I'll keep adding to this list as time and publication warrants.

 "Putting Hate On Trial: Lawyer Morris Dees" (Biography magazine): Entrepreneur-turned-justice-seeker Morris Dees is an Alabama man who puts his life on the line every day to fight for victims of hate crimes.
 Download Putting Hate on Trial